As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-You can mix Cedarwood oil with facial creams or massage oil, and you can also add a few drops to your diffuser or vaporizer to get the benefits of this essential oil.
+You can mix Cedarwood essential oil with facial creams or massage oil or add a few drops to your diffuser or vaporizer to get the benefits of this essential oil.

 Cedarwood is best known for helping alleviate anxiety and stress.

 It can also help ease respiratory problems by opening up the nasal passages.

 Note that this oil is a skin irritant and must be diluted with a carrier oil, like almond, jojoba, or avocado oil before applying to the skin.